 How To Make Lemon Balm Tea

-Making lemon balm tea is simple and a wonderful way to enjoy its benefits.
-Start by picking about 1 cup of lemon balm leaves.
-Gently roll the leaves into a ball with your hands to release their natural essential oils.
-Once that’s done, place the leaves into a teapot.
-Add boiling water and let it sit for 2-3 minutes to steep.
-You can pour the tea into your cup and serve it hot.
-If you like, add a spoonful of honey to taste, making it even more enjoyable.
-This easy process will provide you with a soothing, aromatic cup of tea, perfect for relaxing with a good blanket and a book.
+Lemon balm tea is easy to make and a lovely way to enjoy the benefits of lemon balm.
+For the first step, harvest around 1 cup of lemon balm leaves.
+Using your hands, gently roll the leaves into a ball, releasing their natural essential oils.
+When that’s complete, add the leaves to a teapot.
+Add boiling water and steep for 2-3 minutes.
+Now you can have the tea in your cup and serve it hot.
+You can add honey to taste if you like, which makes it even more enjoyable.
+This low-maintenance process will yield a soothing, fragrant cup of tea, ideal for cuddling up with a warm blanket and a book.

 Lemon Balm Tea Recipes: